All right, news rounds up information overload hour.

 And so Dr. Oz was spending hours.

-What what where do you see anecdotally any medicine working?
+Where do you see anecdotally any medicine working?

 And at the time, he was a pretty strong proponent of HCQ.

-Yeah, that's the doctor that graduated from Yale Medical School.
+Dr. Reese graduated from Yale Medical School.

 These are all people who have spent their life.

-Between Dr. Brian Tyson and Dr. George Fareed, they've treated over 10,000 COVID patients.
+And let me tell you something, between Dr. Brian Tyson and Dr. George Farid, they've treated over 10,000 COVID patients.

-Now they're treating people that are having vaccine reactions, whether it's myocardial, whether they're having severe headaches, whether having stiffness of joints, whether they're unable to have their vascular issues, whether they have palsy in a foot here.
+Now they're treating people that are having vaccine reactions, whether it's myocardial, whether they're having severe headaches, whether they're having stiffness of joints, whether they're unable to have their vascular issues, whether they have palsy in a foot here.

-So there the fight hasn't.
+So the fight has been.

 It seemed like Lambda was going to be a big variant.

-It isn't as yet to emerge as one.
+It is yet to emerge as one.

 Then the one they were most worried about was the R.1 variant or R1 variant.